-The Lake Koocanusa bull trout fishery is quite complex in that the majority of the adult population rears and matures in the Montana portion of the reservoir although major adult runs, spawning, and juvenile rearing occur in the BC portion of the drainage.
+The Lake Koocanusa bull trout fishery is quite complex in that most of the adult population rears and matures in the Montana portion of the reservoir although major adult runs, spawning, and juvenile rearing occur in the BC portion of the drainage.
 Environmental and anthropogenic pressures are also complex and largely not known or measured.
 Over the years, MFWP developed a management strategy for the Lake Koocanusa bull trout recreational fishery that evolved to be more conservative than the limits of the authority statutes set by USFWS sub permit TE-07753 for this population.
-As a result, regulations have been modified from harvest of two bull trout per year to catch and release and back to harvest of one based on the gathered information.
+As a result, regulations have been modified ranging from harvest of two bull trout per year to catch and release based on gathered information.

 It is problematic to identify and measure all possible variables (environmental/anthropogenic) affecting the bull trout population in Lake Koocanusa.
 Adding to the complication, one-half of the reservoir is across an international border with additional environmental variables and different management schemes for bull trout.
-Regardless, given the data (redd counts, angler counts, harvest/catch and release counts) we have gathered since 2004 and analyses of these data we believe a return to limited bull trout harvest (one per year) in 2016 was and is still appropriate.
-We will continue require a catch card and survey catch card holders.
-We expect that re-establishing a conservative bull trout harvest will continue to help provide additional opportunity to further monitor the status of this unique fishery.
+Through the years, MFWP has adjusted Lake Koocanusa fishing regulations to maintain angling opportunities while conservatively protecting the bull trout population.
+The declining trend in bull trout redd counts, and the contemporary record low count in Grave Creek warrants a shift to catch and release only for the 2020 fishing season.
+We will still require a catch card and survey catch card holders.
+Continued monitoring of the fishery and the bull trout population will determine the future trajectory of this unique and valuable fishery.